secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 * creating and deploying your smart contract to `LocalSecret`
 * and finally, starting the the VueJS web application.

+There should be three terminal windows in your Gitpod workspace:
+1. `LocalSecret` - the first terminal shows the blockchain starting up and producing blocks
+2. `Secret Box workspace` - the 2nd terminal is where your contract gets compiled, deployed, and is the window you'll use to enter commands as you go through this tutorial
+3. `Secret Counter app` - the 3rd terminal is where your app server is launched, after the local network is running and the Secret Counter contract has been created

 In the next sections, we'll take a look at the overall architecture and design of our smart contract, go through the creation of your contract, and then you'll get the chance to modify your contract and application code to:

 - query the smart contract's counter value
 - increment the counter's value
 - and reset the counter

+> While the frontend allows you to reset and click the '+' button to increment the counter, the contract's state isn't changed because we haven't "wired" the frontend to the backend contract yet.

 ## Secret Counter Architecture